MarcusRichardson/Best-PC-Controllers/readme.md

 ## 🎯 Final Verdict

 My current top pick is the **GameSir Cyclone 2** — it nails the essentials with excellent analog triggers, responsive inputs, and comfortable design.
 If you want the most precise FPS controller, **Blitz 2** is unbeatable in latency.
 For a PS-style layout, **Tarantula Pro** is your go-to (despite the so-so membrane buttons).
+List done using hlplanet TMR controllers list.

 ---